 Site administrators have complete access to a site and have full control of all environments attached to that site.
 The only action they are not permitted to do is remove a site from a company’s account.
 Note that a single user may be a site administrator for multiple sites.

 Site developers have access to the staging environment for a single site.
-They have full control over the staging environment only and can perform any actions apart from removing the staging environment and pushing it to live.
+They have full control over the staging environment only and can perform any actions apart from removing the staging environment or pushing it to live.
 Note that a single user may be a site developer for multiple sites.

 Company Ownership Role